SticsRPacks/CroPlotR/README.md

 ### 2.1 Dynamic plots

-Here is an application of plotting dynamic plots:
+Here is an application of dynamic plots for the 3 situations:

 ``` r
 plot(sim, obs= obs)